wiseman-timelord/LogClean/README.md

 ```

 ## USAGE
-1. Drop the "LogClean-Ps" batch and PowerShell scripts in the same directory as your `.log` files.
+1. Drop the "LogClean" batch and PowerShell scripts in the same directory as your `.log` files.
 2. Ensure any programs locking the log you intend to clean are closed (ie notepad, the program), if LogClean has errors it will be this.
-3. Run the "LogClean-Ps.Bat" file, it will execute "logclean-ps.ps1".
+3. Run the "LogClean.Bat" file, it will execute "logclean-ps.ps1".
 4. The script will automatically identify and process the first `.log` file in the directory.
 5. After completion, review the cleaned log file, which will have the same name as the original.
-6. When you have solved all your errors, then delete, "LogClean-Ps.Bat" and "logclean-ps.ps1".
+6. When you have solved all your errors, then delete, "LogClean.Bat" and "logclean-ps.ps1".

 ### REQUIREMENTS
 - Windows environment with Batch support.